-Finding the best cutting board can be a surprisingly daunting task.
-Crate and Barrel, Williams Sonoma, Sur La Table and many of the other heavy hitters in home goods pay a considerable amount in advertising to place their cutting boards at the top of your internet searches.
+Finding the best wood cutting board can be a surprisingly daunting task.
+Crate and Barrel, Williams Sonoma, Sur La Table and many of the other heavy hitters in home goods pay a considerable amount in advertising to place their wooden boards at the top of your internet searches.

 Here’s how to go about purchasing the best wood cutting board … in 5 minutes.